ezgigm/sentiment_analysis_and_product_recommendation/README.md

 # Sentiment Analysis and Product Recommendation from Reviews
-From Kindle Store Reviews on Amazon, sentiment analysis and book recommendation
+From Kindle Store Reviews on Amazon, sentiment analysis and book recommendatio

 **Problem:**